ideal-lab5/Grants-Program/applications/cryptex.md

 - Languages: rust, typescript/javascript
 - Frameworks/Libs: substrate + tools (e.g. ink!, zombienet, telemetry), arkworks-rs for algebra and zk SNARKs.
-- We will use [tarpaulin](https://github.com/xd009642/tarpaulin) for test coverage of our new pallets and node.
+- We will use [tarpaulin](https://github.com/xd009642/tarpaulin) for test coverage of our new pallets and dkg library.

-##### Blind DKG Library
+##### DKG Library

-This is a standalone library that contains the code for the main blind dkg protocol.
-We plan on building this using arkworks-rs unless we find a better alternative.
+This is a standalone library that contains the code for the core DKG and VSS protocol.
+We plan on building this using arkworks-rs.
 This library will enable the Blind DKG protocol as detailed above.
 In essence, it will provide functionality to:

-- generate secret shares, commitments
+- generate secret polynomials, calculate shares and commitments
-- verify key shares and prepare proofs of correctness of invalidity
+- verify key shares and prepare proofs of correctness of invalidity calculations
 - encrypt and decrypt key shares using the curve used by the dkg
 - encrypt plaintext using El Gamal (wasm)
 - restructure a secret key and decrypt ciphertext via el gamal (wasm)